1973–74 Australian region cyclone season: Tropical Cyclone Yvonne

 Cyclone Yvonne developed on February 8 and struck the Cape York Peninsula.

 Severe Tropical Cyclone Helen

 On February 28, Cyclone Helen formed offshore Western Australia.
 Moving generally westward, it dissipated on March 8.

 Severe Tropical Cyclone Zoe

 Cyclone Zoe was named and detected on 9 March 1974 when it was northeast of Brisbane.
 In the following days it moved steadily southward and interacted with an already-exiting trough in the easterlies to produce sustained and very heavy rainfall all along the coast from Brisbane south almost to Sydney.
-In the four days between 10–13 March, Brisbane received 419.4 mm and some places in the Northern Rivers region of New South Wales received as much as 700 mm.
+In the four days between 10 and 13 March, Brisbane received 419.4 mm and some places in the Northern Rivers region of New South Wales received as much as 700 mm.
 With catchments already saturated by heavy January rains, record flooding occurred on the Richmond River, which reached a height of 12.17 m.

 Severe Tropical Cyclone Isobel

 Cyclone Isobel existed over the South-East Indian Ocean from March 9 to March 17.